 The New Source Review (NSR) permitting program was established as part of the 1977 CAA amendments to ensure that air quality is not significantly degraded because of new construction or modifications at existing facilities.
 The NSR permits establish how a source is to be operated, its emissions limits, and what construction is allowed for the modification of that source.
 NSR requires stationary sources of air pollution to obtain permits prior to construction.
-There are three types of NSR permitting requirements: Prevention of Significant Deterioration (PSD) permits, Nonattainment NSR permits, and minor source permits.
+There are three types of NSR permitting requirements: Prevention of Significant Deterioration (PSD) permits (required by Part C of Title I), Nonattainment NSR permits (required by Part D of Title I), and minor source permits (required by Section 110(a)(2)(C) of Part A of Title I).

 PSD permits are required for new major sources or major modifications at existing sources for pollution located in attainment areas.
 The PSD program requires that any new construction or modification must use the Best Available Control Technology (BACT) and perform air quality and environmental impact analysis.
 There are 28 source categories given in 40 CFR 51.166 which, if they emit 100 tons per year (tpy), including fugitive emissions, are regarded as PSD major sources.
 Sources that do not fall into one of the 28 categories are regarded as PSD major sources if they emit 250 tpy, excluding fugitive emissions.
-Generally, there are only three sources that fall into one of these categories that may potentially be found on a USAF installation.
+Generally, there are only three sources that fall into one of these categories that may potentially be found on a DAF installation.
 These sources are fossil fuel boilers (or combination thereof) totaling more than 250 Million British Thermal Units per hour (MMBtu/hr) heat input; petroleum storage units with a capacity exceeding 300,000 barrels (9.45 million gallons); and any other stationary source category which, as of August 7, 1980, is being regulated under section 111 or 112 of the Act.
-The local air pollution control agency may provide additional information regarding the PSD permit application process, required for PSD major sources, as well as the typical length of time it takes before a permit is issued.
+The local air pollution control agency may provide additional information regarding the PSD permit application process required for PSD major sources, as well as the typical length of time it takes before a permit is issued.

 Nonattainment NSR permits are required for new major sources or major modifications at existing sources for pollution located in nonattainment areas.
 All nonattainment NSR programs require the installation of the Lowest Achievable Emission Rate (LAER).
 LAER is determined either by taking the most stringent emission limitation contained in a SIP for the category source or the most stringent emission limit achieved in practice by such class or category of source, whichever is more constraining.
 Additionally, since the construction is to take place in a nonattainment area, part of the nonattainment NSR program requires some form of emission offsets.
-These offsets are reductions in emissions from existing sources near the proposed construction that are greater than the emissions increase from the new source to provide a net air quality benefit.
+These offsets are reductions in emissions from existing sources near the site of the proposed construction that are greater than the emissions increase from the new source to provide a net air quality benefit.

-Minor NSR permits are required for new construction that does not require PSD or nonattainment NSR permits.
+Minor NSR permits are required for new construction that do not require PSD or nonattainment NSR permits.
 These permits contain requirements limiting the emissions to avoid PSD and nonattainment NSR, and to prevent the new construction from violating the control strategy in a nonattainment area.